Expected signature of Brownian motion up to the first exit time from a bounded domain: Preliminary

 \section{Preliminary}

-In this paper, we are interested in paths and in describing probability measures on these paths.
-Our examples will be quite specific, but need to be understood in a more general context.
-For the sake of precision, we start by introducing some notations, making essential definitions and stating the basic results we require.
+In this paper, we are mostly interested in describing probability measures on paths.
+Despite our examples being quite specific, they can be understood in a more wider context.
+For the sake of precision, we start by introducing some notation, making essential definitions and stating the basic results we require.
 These can also be found in \cite{RoughPaths}.
-A reader experienced in rough path theory might prefer to go directly to Section \ref{section2}.
+A reader experienced in rough path theory might prefer to go directly to Section~\ref{section2}.

-\subsection{Tensors Products}
+\subsection{Tensors products}